cortexrd/Knack-Toolkit-Library/README.md

 8)  **VIEWER**: To view the heartbeats, online status, latest activity, SW Version, etc., create a Sysop Dashboard page accessible to Developer role only, with a table view that shows the Accounts having an Active status.
-Title: **Account Status AUTOREFRESH=60**.
+Title: **Account Status \_ar=60**.
+Fields:
-    Fields: Name, Online, LOC HB, UTC HB, UTC Last Activity, SW Version and User Prefs.
+    Name, Online, LOC HB, UTC HB, UTC Last Activity, SW Version and User Prefs.
 This view will refresh itself every minute, so you can assess the presence, latest activity and SW Version for each account.

 9)  **Note**: The Online status flag is set, but not reset automatically.
 You'll need to create a daily task to reset it.
-I also have some existing code that does it with API calls, but need to add it to the KTL soon.
-TODO: provide code for Online update, email and audio alerts, custom status colorizing, etc.
+We also have some existing code that does it with API calls and will add it to the KTL soon.
+We will also provide all code for Online updates, emails and audio alerts, custom status colorizing, etc.

 10) **For SW Updates**: In the Status Monitoring page, add a table view for App Settings object.
 Title: **BROADCAST_SW_UPDATE**.
 Filter